 This is your portal to different periods of history!

-Many of the details of games that were played in the past were lost because no one took the time to write them down or the sources that once described the original rules were lost or destroyed.
-In more recent years, scholars have attempted to recreate the rules for these forgotten games using the boards and playing pieces that archaeologists have found and the few written sources describing them that remain so that people in modern times can experience these games for themselves.
-For instance, you'll notice that rules for games from Ancient Egypt are noted as being scholarly reconstructions, based on the remaining sources for those games.
+Many of the details of games that were played in the far distant past were lost because no one took the time to write them down or the sources that once described the original rules were lost or destroyed.
+In more recent years, scholars have attempted to re-create the rules for these forgotten games using the boards and playing pieces that archaeologists have found and the few written sources describing them that remain so that people in modern times can experience these games for themselves.
+For example, you'll notice that rules for games from Ancient Egypt are noted as being scholarly reconstructions, based on the remaining sources for those games.
 That means that we don't know all of the original rules for certain; we just have a likely set of rules based on scholarly research and experimental game play.

 The games on this site are organized by when the games were commonly played, not necessarily when the games were invented, with the idea that readers would be more interested in what people were playing during these periods of history than in the origins of all the games, although I do give some information about the backgrounds of the games, too.
 Some games were played in multiple eras (Chess, Checkers, and Backgammon have been extremely popular ever since the Middle Ages, and they even existed in other forms before that), so you'll find links between different periods.
 The farther back you go in time, the less is known about what versions of games were played, although I do discuss special rules used during particular periods.